 That's what makes grace so wonderful!
 Jesus Christ kept the law perfectly, on our behalf because we could not keep it.
 He was our Substitute.

 He kept every part of the law, never sinning, never making a mistake.
-Then, as the perfect, sinless sacrifice, "the Lamb of God which takes away the sin of the world," He shed His blood to pay for our sins.
-How to be saved.
+Then, as the perfect, sinless sacrifice, "the Lamb of God which taketh away the sin of the world," He shed His blood to pay for our sins and that is how to be saved.

 Did you ever wonder how we can be sure that Jesus’ sacrifice for our sins was acceptable to God?
 The way we know that God accepted Jesus’ sacrifice for our sins is that God raised Jesus from the dead.
 That proves God accepted the sacrifice of Jesus’ sinless blood as the payment for our sins.